 A native San Franciscan, Lamott wrote her first novel for her father when he was diagnosed with brain cancer as “a present to someone I loved who was going to die.”
 Since then she has published six additional novels and five nonfiction books.

 Although he has often worked outside the spotlight, George Pratt Shultz has wielded profound influence on American public policy.
 He is one of a handful of people who have held four different federal cabinet posts; he has taught at three top universities; and he was president of a major engineering and construction company.

 Shultz has an impressive record in academia.
 After graduating from Princeton, he served in the Marine Corps during World War II.
 He then resumed his studies at MIT, where he earned a Ph.D.

-He has shown that California is not merely a place, but an idea, and it is the idea of California that keeps the dream alive.
+His writing revealed that California is not merely a place, but an idea, and it is the idea of California that keeps the dream alive.

 Levi Strauss brought the world a simple but revolutionary product that today is hard to imagine doing without: blue jeans.

 Strauss came to the United States from his native Bavaria in 1847, joining his brothers in their wholesale dry goods business in New York City.
 In 1853 he moved to San Francisco to open a West Coast branch of the family business, which he named for himself: Levi Strauss & Co.

 Barbra Streisand is legendary around the world as an actress, singer, director, writer, composer, producer, designer, activist, and philanthropist.
 She is the only artist ever to receive the Oscar, Tony, Emmy, Grammy, Directors Guild of America, Golden Globe, National Endowment for the Arts and Peabody Award, and is the only female director to receive the Kennedy Center Honors.